Cash App Stocks Rating: Cash App Investing Rating

 Cash App Invest Mobile Rating

-On the mobile app, users can begin trading from the Home screen by tapping on the home icon in the bottom menu.
-This screen has tiles for stocks and bitcoin.
-On the bitcoin page, there’s an option to automatically convert a paycheck into bitcoin with each direct deposit.
+On the mobile app, we finally get to the trading department.
+A good place to begin is on the Home screen, which can be accessed by tapping on the home icon in the bottom menu.
+Here, there are tiles for stocks and bitcoin.
+On the bitcoin page, there is a link to automatically convert a paycheck into bitcoin whenever the paycheck comes in via direct deposit.

 Cash App Invest review